-A Big Upgrade or a Big Purchase?
-Digital Planning Applications in the 21¼ Century
+Big Upgrade or Big Purchase?
+Digital Planning Apps in the 21st Century

 If the planning, building, and licensing of land development applications are causing your staff to be overwhelmed – it may not be their fault.
 Your Planners are professionals – they want to be engaged and consult with the community on growth objectives to ensure land-use evolves and develops responsibly.
 Staff do not want to chase paper trails to find the data needed to support or remedy a land development application.
 If this is the case, It could be that you are using an old system or process that has become outdated.